cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Objective:** You will be asked to suggest 2-3 campaigns with specific content, channels, and rationale using our existing content to target Chief Architects for lead generation purposes.

 - **Candidate Prep:** The Cockroach Labs marketing department has a strong content focus that has guided much of the marketing activity to date.
 The content library (primarily blogs and white papers) has a range of target personas from developer to Chief Architect and encompasses a range of topics from CockroachDB-focused content to industry challenges.
-We have a strong desire to focus on the decision-making layer of our target audience, which means that we must reach Chief Architects and those in related positions.
+We would like to focus on the decision-making layer of our target audience, which means that we must reach Chief Architects and those in related positions.
 With these goals in mind, we ask that you be prepared to demonstrate how you would leverage our existing content to develop a variety of lead generation campaigns targeting Chief Architects.
 Vital considerations for this exercise are campaign structure and sequencing, strategies for measuring campaign performance, and quantifiable goal-setting.

 ## Title: Marketing Analytics